 All of the three components in this guide have different purposes.
 However, all of them are needed to accomplish our goal: Blocking attackers, bots and other malicious activities automatically.

 Fail2ban is an intrusion prevention system.
-It monitors different log files of the server to block suspicious IPv4 or IPv6 addresses (e.g. too many login attempts, scanning for certain files, usage of blacklisted HTTP methods).
+It monitors different log files of the server to block suspicious IPv4 or IPv6 addresses (e.g., too many failed login attempts, bot-like scanning for certain file types, usage of blacklisted HTTP methods).
 Administrators can use regular expressions to customize standard configuration (so-called “jails”).

 ModSecurity is an open-source web application firewall originally developed for Apache web server.
 In part 2 of our guide, we already installed ModSecurity to hide our server signature.
 We can configure “SecRules” to log and filter HTTP traffic in real-time.
 ModSecurity will be the foundation for blocking unwanted IP addresses.
 It is also possible to use ModSecurity with Nginx.